Toyota Highlander review

 |Car type||Fuel economy||CO2 emissions||0-62mph|

-Toyota has a long history with hybrids, and its latest is an electrified version of the Highlander family SUV, which is being introduced to the UK for the first time in 2021, only as a hybrid.
+Toyota has a long history with hybrids, and its latest is an electrified version of the Highlander family SUV, which was introduced to the UK for the first time in 2021, only as a hybrid.

 Even Toyota already offers UK customers plenty of hybrid SUVs, including the RAV4 and C-HR, and a seven-seater in the form of the Land Cruiser.
 But, unlike its other hybrid SUVs, the Highlander is only available in seven-seater form.
 Plus, it's a far more road-focused package compared to the more rough-and-ready Land Cruiser.